 Benefits of using home equity

-- Lower interest rates.
-Your home is what makes your home equity loan or line of credit secure.
-These loans have lower interest rates than unsecured debt, such as credit cards or personal loans.
-This can help you save on interest payments and improve monthly cash flow if you need to lower high-interest debt.
+- Lower interest rates: Your home is the collateral for a home equity loan or line of credit, so these types of products aren’t as risky as other forms of financing.
+Because of this, they have lower interest rates than unsecured debt, such as credit cards or personal loans.
+This can help you save on interest payments and improve monthly cash flow if you need to lower higher-interest debt.

-- Tax benefits.
-The 2017 Tax Cuts and Jobs Act allows homeowners to deduct the interest on home equity loans or lines of credit if the money is used for capital improvements, such as to “buy, build or substantially improve” the home that secures the loan.
+- Tax benefits: The 2017 Tax Cuts and Jobs Act allows homeowners to deduct the interest on home equity loans or lines of credit if the money is used to “buy, build or substantially improve” the home.

 Drawbacks of using home equity